alinix1/primary-care-shortage-analysis/README.md

 **Scale of the problem is significant**

-- Findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile average 300+ excess preventable stays above the national average.
+- Findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile averaged 481.9 excess preventable stays above the national average.

 ## Data Sources